Life is a grind?

 Most of us feel anxious out of anticipation – we anticipate pain, problems, reactions of other people.
 Then life becomes one big grind.
 Worry, they say, is like a rocking chair, it gives you something to do but it doesn’t get you anywhere!

 Three recent studies support the use of gratitude in improving mood:

 Emmons and McCullough (2003) were surprised to find that happiness could be increased by a simple gratitude exercise.
 Participants took the time to write down 5 things they were grateful for each week, for 10 weeks.
 At the end of the study this group were 25% happier than a comparison group who simply listed five events from the week.

 Lyubomirsky et al. (2005) compared practising gratitude three times a week with once a week.
 They found that only those who carried out the exercise once a week were happier.
 This suggests overdoing the gratitude is not beneficial – perhaps because of habituation.

-Seligman, Steen, Park and Peterson (2005) carried out a randomised, placebo-controlled study.
+Seligman, Steen, Park and Peterson (2005) carried out a randomized, placebo-controlled study.
 They followed participants up 6 months after they had begun carrying out a simple gratitude exercise and found they were happier and less depressed than a control group.
 In this study, though, participants initially wrote about what they were grateful for every day for a week.